 A surgeon arrived and said it wasn’t kidney stones after all.

-The MRI showed a twist in my intestine—not something that you want to let go for long, for fear that the rot spreads into an irreversibly fatal outcome.
+The CT scan showed a twist in my intestine—not something that you want to let go for long, for fear that the rot spreads into an irreversibly fatal outcome.

 In the end, they took out about a foot—25 cm— of small intestine.
 The next day the surgeon told us that when he opened me up it looked very bad, yet there was no clear obstruction, no evident reason that the intestine should have twisted or folded upon itself.